 10 Traditional Filipino Games You Can Teach Your Kids

 You can learn more about Filipino culture when you know more about traditional games the children play in their neighborhood.
-Larong Pinoy are creative games that don’t need gadgets or other expensive things.
+Larong Pinoy is creating games that don’t need gadgets or other expensive things.
 They can be played by anyone of any economic status.
 These traditional Filipino games require only one thing—for you to have fun.

 Most Played Traditional Filipino Games